 Painting artworks have long been associated with creative geniuses.
 However, according to a new study by the University of Liverpool, paint strokes may help detect neurodegenerative disorders such as Alzheimer’s disease.

-The findings were published in Neuropsychology, with Psychologist Dr. Alex Forsythe leading the study.
+The findings were published in Neuropsychology; Psychologist Dr. Alex Forsythe led the study.

 With examining each brushstroke, researchers were able to apply a method known as Fractal analyses.